swcarpentry/board/proposals/instructor-training-selection.md

 **Warning: This is only a draft.**

-**Warning: This only apply for the two-day training course in December 2015.**
+**Warning: This only applies for the two-day training course in December 2015.**

 ## Terminology